 If you’ve ever taken one of our workshops, we may have helped you and fellow students make alterations to your pattern.
 These fitting adjustments are one occasion for pattern work.
 You might also do pattern work to create a pattern variation or add interesting details, using one of our templates or inventing your own.
 Accuracy is important.
-Follow these guidelines to ensure that your pattern work will produce satisfactory results for the finished garment.
+Follow these guidelines to ensure successful pattern work that will produce satisfactory results for the finished garment.

-Gather all the tools you are likely to need including: scotch tape in a weighted dispenser, sharp pencils and/or fine pens (nice to have a few colors), sharp paper scissors, and tissue or other translucent paper.
+Gather all the tools you are likely to need, including Scotch tape in a weighted dispenser, sharp pencils and/or fine pens (nice to have a few colors), sharp paper scissors and tissue or other translucent paper.
 We like to use white paper with our standard brown pattern tissues because it makes it easier to see as you work and, later, to remember how you altered the pattern.